Dirt Devil Handheld Vacuum Review

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.

 After comparing the performance of this vacuum to the price point, it’s hard to beat the value of this Dirt Devil handheld vacuum.
-Sold for under $30, the degree at which this vacuum can clean is remarkable.
+Sold at a low price point, the degree at which this vacuum can clean is remarkable.

 Also, two additional tools are included with the purchase of this vacuum, in addition to the crevice tool attached to the nose of the unit.
 These extra accessories allow users to clean different surface types and reach even deeper corners and crevices than when using just the handheld vacuum.